 Frequently Asked Questions

-The Major Seminar introduces you to the critical study of many of the significant theories involved with the study of language, literature, and culture.
+The Research Seminar introduces you to the critical study of many of the significant theories involved with the study of language, literature, and culture.
 Furthermore it asks you to reflect on what it is you do when you study languages and national cultures.
 Languages are not empty—you have to talk about something, and the ways you talk about something in a given language relate directly to the theories and contents of cultures.
-(Because the material in the Major Seminar applies to advanced work in the major, students are encouraged to enroll in the Major Seminar (CLT 389) in their junior year if at all possible.)
+(Because the material in the Research Seminar applies to advanced work in the major, students are encouraged to enroll in the Research Seminar (CLT 389) in their junior year if at all possible.)

 WHAT ARE THE MAJOR BENEFITS OF THIS CLASS?